 Here are four examples that I had gone through on four different trips.
 Don’t get me wrong, I still had a FANTASTIC time on each of those trips, but it’s so important not to let the smallest of things get to you.

-Long story short- about less than a month before departing, she ended up inviting her husband on our trip.
-My problem was that I wasn’t asked if it would be alright with me, just kind of letting me know he’d be tagging along.
+Long story short- about less than a month before departing, my friend ended up inviting her friend on our trip.
+My problem was that I wasn’t asked if it would be alright with me, it was more of a just-letting-you-know-plans-changed.
 I tried being alright with it and I was, until we were in Chicago and I felt like I was third wheeling my own trip.

 So New York ended up being a completely different kind of trip I’d ever thought of taking.
 For a city known as “The City That Never Sleeps,” NYC has completely proven that to me.
 Being so accustomed to every trip being all about sightseeing, trying this and that, eating here and there, and doing everything I possibly can in such a short amount of time- I broke away from that habit (probably just this one time though, but who knows).

 Ideally, that was my plan as usual once I got here to cross all my bucket list items that I’ve put together a few days before departing from my city.
-However, because it was so cold (more than I’m used to back in California) and the sun had set by 5 p.m. it was difficult to accomplish in getting a lot of things done.
+However, because it was so cold (more than I’m used to back in California) and the sun had set by 5 p.m. it was difficult to accomplish a lot of things.